BestTimesToVisit.com Logo

 culture

-Londoners are generally polite but can be reserved.
+Londoners are generally polite but reserved.
 Don't be offended if they don't strike up a conversation immediately.
-Queuing (lining up) is a sacred ritual; always join the back of the line, no matter how tempting it is to cut in.
+Saying 'please' and 'thank you' goes a long way.
+Queueing is a sacred ritual; always join the end of the line.

 safety

-Be mindful of pickpockets, especially in crowded tourist areas like Piccadilly Circus or Oxford Street.
+Be mindful of your belongings, especially in crowded tourist areas like Piccadilly Circus or Oxford Street.
+Pickpocketing can occur.
 Use a cross-body bag and keep valuables close.
-Report any incidents to the police immediately; they are generally helpful and responsive.
+Report any incidents to the police immediately.

 packing

 Pack layers!
-London weather is notoriously unpredictable.
-Even in summer, you might need a light jacket or sweater.
+London weather is unpredictable.
+Even in summer, you might need a light jacket.
 Comfortable walking shoes are essential as you'll be doing a lot of exploring on foot.
+An umbrella is a must, even if the forecast looks sunny.

 Weather Details